CallMiner Wins 2020 People’s Choice Award for Speech Analytics

 Visitors to Speech Technology’s website voted for their favorite tools and platforms in 11 total categories.
 CallMiner was one of the 20 companies nominated in the Speech Analytics category.

-“It is an honor to be recognised by industry leaders, practitioners and our peers.
+“It is an honor to be recognized by industry leaders, practitioners and our peers.
 We’re focused on developing user-friendly, intelligent and actionable solutions that make an impact across the business,” said Jeff Gallino, founder and chief technology officer at CallMiner.
-“We are grateful to the Speech Technology Magazine readers who recognise the value and breadth of our platform.”
+“We are grateful to the Speech Technology Magazine readers who recognize the value and breadth of our platform.”

 Learn more about CallMiner’s solution portfolio and the insights it derives here.